 2).
 Red Deer Rut Photo Workshop, Salva Fauna, France

 This is a popular two-day mountain-based photographic tours in the beautiful French Alps, located close to Briançon.
-The workshop focuses on the rut of the majestic red deer, and the breathtaking photographic opportunities that arise when the males of the species are involved in fierce confrontations for mating rights.
+The photography holiday focuses on the rut of the majestic red deer, and the breathtaking photographic opportunities that arise when the males of the species are involved in fierce confrontations for mating rights.
 Day one is all about capturing these animals at sunset, and after a good night’s sleep in the B&B, day two begins at 5am for the chance to take photos of the deer with a sunrise backdrop.

 Photo credit: Red Deer, Jonathan Guillot, Salva Fauna